WikiTideOrg/Reports/README.md

-# WikiTide TSPortal
+# WikiTide Reports

-TSPortal is the platform WikiTide uses as its platform for handling reports, investigations, appeals, and transparency.
+Reports is the platform WikiTide uses as its platform for handling reports, investigations, appeals, and transparency.

 It is designed by [Owen Baines](https://github.com/OwenBaines) originally for Miraheze, but modifed for WikiTide and is managed on [Phorge](https://issue-tracker.wikitide.org/project/board/71/).